CMC2022/cmc2022.github.io/cfp.markdown

 ### Publication

-A pre-proceefdings volume will be available during the conference.
+A pre-proceedings volume will be available during the conference.

 A selections of accepted papers will be re-reviewed and considered for publication in an international journal.